danielroich/PTI/README.md

-# PTI: Pivotal Tuning for Latent-based editing of Real Images
+# PTI: Pivotal Tuning for Latent-based editing of Real Images     (ACM TOG 2022)

 <!-- > Recently, a surge of advanced facial editing techniques have been proposed
 that leverage the generative power of a pre-trained StyleGAN.
 To successfully